airbytehq/airbyte/docs/integrations/sources/freshdesk.md

 ## Overview

-The Freshdesk source supports Full Refresh syncs.
-That is, every time a sync is run, Airbyte will copy all rows in the tables and columns you set up for replication into the destination in a new table.
+The Freshdesk supports full refresh and incremental sync.
+You can choose if this connector will copy only the new or updated data, or all rows in the tables and columns you set up for replication, every time a sync is run.

 ### Output schema